Marion E. Coville

 Marion Elizabeth Coville Hansen (born Marion Elizabeth Coville; February 22, 1870 – June 5, 1960) was an American educator, writer, activist, composer, musician, and philanthropist.
-She was known for her lifelong dedication to teaching, nursing, and community service.
-She was a long-time member of Kappa Kappa Gamma, having been affiliated with the organization for 72 years.
-She was also a committed vegetarianism activist, authoring An Appeal Against Slaughter, in 1914, which argued against killing animals for food and clothing, based on scriptural and ethical arguments.
+She taught music and later worked in education and nursing.
+A member of Kappa Kappa Gamma for 72 years, she was also active in vegetarian advocacy.
+Her 1914 book An Appeal Against Slaughter argued against killing animals for food and clothing on scriptural and ethical grounds.

 Biography

 Early life and education

 Marion Elizabeth Coville was born in New York on February 22, 1870.
-Her parents were Orson Coville, a businessman and Civil War veteran, and Marion L..
+Her parents were Orson Coville, a businessman and Civil War veteran, and Marion L. Coville.

-Coville pledged to Kappa Kappa Gamma at the age of 16 before enrolling at Syracuse University, where she majored in music.
-Her academic pursuits were interrupted when she suffered an accident that required a prolonged hospital stay.
-Due to this setback, she did not immediately return to college.
+Coville pledged to Kappa Kappa Gamma at the age of 16 before enrolling at Syracuse University, where she studied music.
+Her studies were interrupted by an accident that required a prolonged hospital stay, and she did not immediately return to college.

 Vegetarianism activism

-In her childhood, Coville witnessed the killing of a chicken, which left a lasting impression on her.
-This event, along with a visit to the stockyards and her later studies of the human need for animal products, led her to adopt a vegetarian diet around 1904, believing that vegetables could meet the body's nutritional needs just as effectively as animal products.
-In addition to her vegetarian diet, she was committed to avoiding all animal by-products, wearing clothing made from cotton and silk, choosing shoes made from alternative materials, and rejecting leather.
-Her furs were imitation, as she considered wool, leather, and animal fur equally objectionable as meat.
+Coville later said that seeing a chicken killed during her childhood affected her views on animals.
+A later visit to stockyards and her study of the human need for animal products also influenced her decision to adopt a vegetarian diet around 1904.
+She argued that vegetables could meet human nutritional needs, and she avoided animal-derived clothing where possible, including leather, wool, fur, and animal-based shoe materials.

-Coville also briefly abstained from foods containing animal products, such as butter and lard.
-However, she eventually faced practical challenges in maintaining this diet, particularly in terms of food availability, and returned to a vegetarian diet, though she continued to avoid animal by-products in other areas of her life.
+Coville briefly avoided foods containing animal products, including butter and lard, but later returned to a vegetarian diet because of difficulties obtaining suitable food.
+She continued to avoid animal by-products in other areas of her life.

-Coville's family were largely indifferent to her strong advocacy for vegetarianism.
-While they did not actively oppose her views, they reportedly found her beliefs and lifestyle somewhat amusing.
-Despite this lack of support, Coville remained steadfast in her commitment to promoting a meat-free and cruelty-free way of life.
+A 1920 newspaper profile stated that Coville's family did not oppose her vegetarianism, but treated her views with amusement.